MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/100_assemble_electronics.md

     ![VFD Wiring diagram](../img/assemble_electronics/assemble_electronics_step_12_5.jpg)

 !!! note
     If you have a touchprobe you can connect it to one of the unused endstop connectors.
-Make sure to configure the endstop pin in RepRap firmware.
+Make sure to configure the endstop pin in RepRapFirmware.

 ---